Security Deposit Laws in Montana

 What happens if the landlord misses the deadline in Montana?

 Missing the deadline has real consequences for landlords in Montana.
-Under the statute, the penalty is: Tenant may recover wrongfully withheld amount plus attorney's fees.
+Under the statute, the penalty is: If landlord fails to provide the itemized list or return deposit on time, landlord forfeits all withholding rights.
+Tenant may recover the amount wrongfully withheld plus an equal amount as penalty plus reasonable attorney's fees.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 30 days, you likely have a strong case in small claims court.